-The Biology EOC assessment will measure the Biology standards that are described at www.georgiastandards.org.
+The Biology EOC assessment will assess the standards that are enumerated for the Biology course as described on www.georgiastandards.org.

 The content of the assessment is organized into five groupings, or domains, of standards for the purposes of providing feedback on student performance.
 A content domain is a reporting category that broadly describes and defines the content of the course, as measured by the EOC assessment.
+The

-The standards for Biology are grouped into five domains: Cells, Genetics, Organisms, Ecology, and Evolution.
+Georgia Department of Education October 2014 • Page 6 of 27 All rights reserved. standards for Biology are grouped into five domains: Cells, Genetics, Organisms, Ecology, and Evolution.
 Each domain was created by organizing standards that share similar content characteristics.
 The content standards describe the level of expertise that Biology educators should strive to develop in their students.
 Educators should refer to the content standards for a full understanding of the knowledge, concepts, and skills subject to be assessed on the EOC assessment.